-Title 42 is a public health policy that was implemented by the U.S. Administration in response to the COVID-19 pandemic.
+Title 42 is a public health policy by the U.S. Administration in response to the COVID-19 pandemic.
 The policy allows for the immediate expulsion of migrants, including asylum seekers and unaccompanied minors, at the border without due process or access to legal representation.
 Recently, the Administration has announced plans to end the policy.
 In this article, we’ll explore what Title 42 ending means and how it affects immigration.

 What is Title 42?